- This event has passed.

 Due to the impending weather situation and the difficult travel conditions that may arise from it, tonight’s concert at Kleinhans Music Hall featuring Habib Koité and Bamada has unfortunately been canceled.
 All tickets will be refunded in full.
 Please contact the Box Office with any questions at (716) 885-5000.

-Kleinhans Music Hall is pleased to welcome Habib Koité and Bamada to the Mary Seaton Room on Thursday, November 17th at 7:30 PM.
+Kleinhans Music Hall is pleased to welcome Habib Koité and Bamada, with opening act the African American Cultural Center Dance and Drummer Company, to the Mary Seaton Room on Thursday, November 17th at 7:30 PM.

 One of Africa’s most popular and recognized musicians, Habib Koité is a modern troubadour with extraordinary appeal because Koité’s musicianship, wit and wisdom translate across cultures.
 Hailing from the musically prolific West African nation of Mali, the guitarist and composer has been named the biggest pop star of the region by Rolling Stone.
 Over the past decade, his artistry and magnetic personality have made him an international star, delighting audiences the world over, and placing him firmly among the leading figures in contemporary world music.
 Bonnie Raitt proclaims, “first there was Hendrix, then Stevie Ray, and now Habib.”

 Habib’s much-anticipated new release, Kharifa, was recorded entirely in Bamako.
 The sound of Mali, its rich and diversified musical traditions, and its instruments permeate the music of this superb project.
 It can be said that the Malian guitarist has matured, evolved, while once again successfully keeping one foot firmly anchored in the past.
 The original compositions and covers that form the backbone of this new album reflect the griot’s open spirit, his willingness to travel through the rich Malian heritage while building the foundations of a resolutely modern music, also influenced by Western rock and folk.